 - Individualized faculty mentoring and coaching

 - Links to research and professional opportunities

 - Enriched academic services and support by staff dedicated to the promotion of future leadership in the scientific enterprise

-For additional details on any of the information provided above, please contact Marisol Rodriguez-Mergenthal, Drexel's Louis Stokes Alliance for Minority Participation (LS-AMP) Director.
+For additional information about the program, please contact Marisol Rodriguez-Mergenthal, Drexel's Louis Stokes Alliance for Minority Participation (LS-AMP) Director.